SidraEffendi/MTranslation_Urdu_to_Shakespearean/README.md

 Scope of Improvement:
-- The Urdu to English translation model was trained on Bible and Quran Parallel corpus, so the poetic translation can be improved by using a databse of Urdu to Modern English or vice-versa poetry.
+- The Urdu to English translation model was trained on Bible and Quran Parallel corpus, so the poetic translation can be improved by using a parallel corpus of Urdu poetry to Modern English or vice-versa.